Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 Cloned from https://github.com/serialcomms/Serial-Ports-in-VBA-new-for-2022.git and modified for VBA6.

-Minimal testing only on Windows XP Pro, SP3 with vendor-bundled version of Microsoft Works Suite 2004
+Minimal testing only on Windows XP Pro, SP3 with hardware vendor bundled version of Microsoft Word dated 2004.

 Functions are straightforward to use and intended to help implement ad-hoc projects for serial data acquisition or transfer.
 Coding style supports infrequent VBA users and developers.